-This pain does not happen very often when pregnant, and it is agonizing.Should you feel a pain in either or both legs running from your back through your buttocks down the inner thigh to the knee, if might be sciatica.
-This happens from weight on your lower spine where the disks are compressed sitting on that biggest nerve in your body.Use a carrier oil with lavender, chamomile, cypress, sweet marjoram, or thyme.
-Gentle exercises will help then a warm bath.
-Consult your doctor if you get no relief.
-I found my chiropractor to be the one to give me relief manipulating the lower tail bone, coccyx area.
+This pain does not happen very often when pregnant, but can be agonizing.Should you feel a pain in either or both legs running from your back through your buttocks, down the inner thigh to the knee, it may be sciatica.
+This happens from weight on your lower spine where the disks are compressed sitting on the biggest nerve in your body.Use a carrier oil with lavender, chamomile, cypress, sweet marjoram, or thyme.
+Gentle exercises will help, then a warm bath.It’s advised to consult your doctor if you experience sciatica nerve pain.

-Yes, as my pregnancy was getting to the end, my ankles and feet would swell, but I did not have eclampsia.
-Be sure to see your doctor when you have swelling to rule out a more serious condition.
-To help with the swelling, elevate your feet higher than your heart.
-Have your partner rub your swollen areas with blended cypress and grapefruit with a carrier oil.To increase blood circulation, mix black pepper and ginger oils with a carrier oil and massage into your legs, ankles, and feet.
+As my pregnancy was getting toward the end, my ankles and feet would swell.
+Eclampsia was ruled out by my doctor, but the swelling persisted.If you are experiencing this, elevate your feet higher than your heart.
+Have your partner rub your swollen areas with a blend of cypress and grapefruit oils mixed with a spreadable carrier oil.To increase blood circulation, mix black pepper and ginger oils with a carrier oil and massage into your legs, ankles, and feet.

 - Tiredness and Fatigue